Committal proceedings for unpaid Council Tax

 Avoiding going to court

-If you agree to pay the outstanding Council Tax for which you have been summonsed, plus any additional Council Tax arrears not included in the proceedings, we might agree to adjourn your case to monitor your payments, or withdraw the summons.
+If you agree to pay the outstanding Council Tax for which you have been summonsed, plus any additional Council Tax arrears not included in the proceedings, we might agree to adjourn your case.
+This is so we can monitor your payments, or withdraw the summons if one of the following actions take place:

-- Declaration of your employment details, to enable us to collect your Council Tax by an Attachment of Earnings
+- You declare your employment details to enable us to collect your Council Tax by an Attachment of Earnings